mcaceresb/stata-gtools/docs/compiling.md

 do build/gtools_tests.do
 ```

-If successful, all tests should report to be passinga and the exit message
+If successful, all tests should report to be passing and the exit message
 should be "tests finished running" followed by the start and end time.

 ### Troubleshooting